5 Things to Know About the iOS 14.4 Update

 There’s a chance iOS 14.4 serves as iOS 14.3’s successor, but we could also see the company release iOS 14.3.1 before it arrives.

-We don’t have an official iOS 14.4 release date yet, but iPhone users who don’t want to wait for the official roll out can try the update out through Apple’s beta program.
+We don’t have an official iOS 14.4 release date yet, but iPhone users who don’t want to wait for the official roll out can try the update out through Apple’s beta programs.

 With an iOS 14.4 release on the way, we want to take you through everything there is to know about the next big update for iOS 14 and iPhone.